You are here

 This is BirdNote!

-[Sound of wind over pasture-land]
+[Sound of wind over pastureland]

-You’re hearing just the sound of wind, because Turkey Vultures – masterful sky sailors – are rarely heard.
+We’re hearing just the sound of wind, because Turkey Vultures – masterful sky sailors – are rarely heard.

 With their wings canted in a dihedral “V,” Turkey Vultures tilt upwind from side to side to catch the stink of carrion, their primary food.

-[Sound of wind over pasture-land]
+[Sound of wind over pastureland]

-For BirdNote, I'm Frank Corrado.
+For BirdNote, I'm Michael Stein.

 ###